ofallonlabs/saeedmirshekari/_src/blog/7-reasons-why-you’re-getting-rejected-for-data-science-jobs.md

 A crisp and direct resume highlighting your skill set will differentiate you from the rest.
 Use specific information and measurable results to woo the hiring managers and demonstrate your skills.

 We recommend that you get your resume reviewed by a [professional](https://saeedmirshekari.com/) in the data science field.
-A [Data Science mentor](https://saeedmirshekari.com/team/) will help you correct your resume and make it stand out from others, increasing your chances of scoring data science roles.
+A [career mentor](https://omentors.com/mentors/) will help you correct your resume and make it stand out from others, increasing your chances of scoring data science roles.

 <h3>2.
 ATS Rejecting You</h3>